Mirabelle (London restaurant): Legacy

 Whilst under White a number of future celebrity chefs were trained, including Australian Curtis Stone who was also involved in the production of The Mirabelle Cookbook.
 Other chefs to have worked with White there include British television chef Richard Phillips.

 Chefs that worked at Mirabelle before White included Alberto Crisci.
 Other famous chefs at Mirabelle were royal chef Antony Jacobs, he opened a little upscale restaurant based on the Mirabelle menu, this was called Bastille.
 The Mirabelle cookbook features impossible to copy recipes from Robbie Robinson.
-Robbie was so secretive he would hide his skills from all other personnel at Mirabelle.
+Robinson was so secretive he would hide his skills from all other personnel at Mirabelle.

 The Mirabelle was bought in 1961 by the DeVere group which also owned the Grand Hotel Eastbourne where they created a sister restaurant, also called Mirabelle, which as of 2015 continues as the hotel's fine dining restaurant.
 However, the Eastbourne restaurant is rather different to the London restaurant's 1998-2008 incarnation as the two were then no longer under common ownership and had no links other than the name.
 However the Eastbourne restaurant, which has its own separate entrance at the hotel, uses an external blue neon sign like the one familiar to visitors to the London restaurant.